 The International Institute is an official Passport Acceptance Facility.
-To acquire a passport, come to 116 Allen Hall from 10am-12pm or 2-4pm Monday through Friday to apply.
+To acquire a passport, come to 116 Allen Hall from 10am-12pm, Monday through Friday to apply.
 Bring a checkbook, your birth certificate, and your driver's license.
 Passport photos and applications will be processed on site.

 Make sure you apply early!
 Without a passport you will not study abroad.
 Expect to wait approximately 4-6 weeks from the time of application to receive your passport.
 If you are rushed, you may pay for the expedited service and receive your passport in approximately 2-3 weeks.
 Remember that your passport is required before you begin the visa process.
 Once you receive your passport, sign it and fill in the emergency information page.
 Visit the U.S. Department of State website for more information.

 A visa is a document (usually in the form of a stamp or sticker in your passport) that gives you permission to travel into a specific country and stay there for a determined period of time.
 Visas vary greatly from country to country (and from applicant to applicant).
-To verify the specific visa you will need, it is important to communicate with the nearest consulate in the U.S. of the country in which you are studying.
+To verify the specific visa you will need, it is important to communicate with the nearest U.S. consulate of the country in which you are studying.
 While U.S. citizens are able to travel freely for up to 90 days in many countries on a tourist visa, you may need a study visa if you plan to study in the same country.
 Those wishing to do international internships may need a work visa.
 The most common types of visas are study, work, and tourist.
-You must have a passport to apply for a visa.
-It can take from one day to three months to get a visa depending on the country, the purpose of travel, and your citizenship.
+You must have a passport in order to apply for a visa.
+Processing times to obtain a visa vary greatly depending on the country, the purpose of travel, and your citizenship.

 If you are studying abroad with a provider company (AIFS, API, CEA, ISA, Semester at Sea, SIT, etc), the provider will be able to help you with this process.